brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 - **Follow the Checklist PDF**: Refer to the .PDF document titled `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf`.
 This document, found at the root of the `ITSM-Templates` folder, contains detailed instructions on how to apply the ITSM-Templates scripts effectively.

-By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on older versions of Windows 10x11.
+By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on older and new versions of Windows 10x11.

 ## List of Scripts in the ITSM-Templates Folder: